igoldshm/Titanic-Machine-Learning-from-Disaster/README.md

 The model was set to be with 100 estimators (trees) that have max_depth=5 (number of layers for each tree).
 The model looks for patterns in four different columns ("Pclass", "Sex", "SibSp", and "Parch") of the data.

 ## Results
+The code saves these new predictions in a CSV file called "submission.csv".